Back to School Guide

 Student Accident Insurance

-The Pinellas County School Board, like most school boards in the State of Florida, requires students participating in certain school activities to purchase student accident insurance.
+The Pinellas County School Board, like most Florida school boards, requires students participating in certain school activities to purchase student accident insurance.
 Get more information on Student Accident Insurance and enrollment information on mandatory and voluntary student accident insurance.
 Have additional questions?
 Contact your school.